Visiting Baga safely

 Climate and weather

 Baga National Park has a mild subtropical climate but summer days can be very hot and humid.
 It is best to visit during the cooler months of the year, from April to September.
-For more information see the tourism information links.
+Contact the Bureau of Meteorology for weather reports and forecasts.

 Fuel and supplies